bsiever/microbit-pxt-timeanddate/README.md

 # Challenges

 1. Create a program that will allow the time to be set wen A+B are pressed.
 After that, pressing "A" should advance the hour and pressing "B" should advance the minute.
 Pressing "A+B" again should change the mode back to just keeping time (not allow hour/minute to be changed.)
+2. Create an alarm clock!
+3. Add a snooze feature to your alarm clock!
+3. Create an adjustable alarm clork that allows the alarm time to be changed without reprogramming.

 # Binary clock